How to contribute to the megathread

 In order to edit the megathread you'll need to be added as a collaborator on the Git repository where the thread is housed.
 Contact Anton on slack or by email to be added.

-If you want to simply be able to edit the notes, you only need to be a collaborator on the notes repo
+You'll need to be added as a collaborator on the notes repo

 Usage Notes